-We are so impressed at the high levels of attendance since we resumed fully after the national lockdown.
-We are very much looking forward to the summer term to have a full term to cover as much ground as possible.
-We thought it would be a good moment, after the disruption in schooling over the past year, to remind parents that we do not expect to agree requests by parents to take their child on holiday during term time.
-The Department for Education makes clear that Headteachers should only authorise leave of absence in exceptional circumstances and that leave is unlikely to be granted for the purposes of a family holiday.
+We would like to remind parents that we do not expect to agree requests by parents to take their child on holiday during term time.
+The Department for Education makes it clear that Headteachers should only authorise absence in exceptional circumstances and that leave is unlikely to be granted for the purposes of a family holiday.

 We understand your child’s attendance may have been negatively impacted by Covid-19 or by concerns about returning to school following the lockdown period.

 Our school takes a balanced approach when dealing with attendance and is mindful of the impact that COVID-19 may have had on both the pupil and the wider family.
 We offer a supportive and nurturing approach to children and families who are finding it difficult to return to school and work closely with the Local Authority to secure regular school attendance for all pupils in line with statutory requirements.

 The links below provide information on managing and reducing anxiety and there are other links to several websites which have different tools and resources.
 Note the link to Suffolk Wellbeing to which you can self-refer (your GP may have already advised you of the Suffolk Wellbeing Service).